 Vinyasa Yoga: Vinyasa means “to flow” in Sanskrit, which describes how this type of yoga uses breath to guide you through poses that are linked together in sequences called flows.
 The movements are usually done at a fast pace with some flow between poses so your heart rate stays elevated throughout the class.

 Bikram Yoga: Bikram is another form of hot yoga where temperatures can reach up to 40 degrees Celsius (104 degrees Fahrenheit).
 The heat helps open up tight muscles while improving flexibility and circulation throughout your body–and yes!
 You’ll sweat like crazy!

 Yoga isn’t just stretching.
 Yoga is an ancient practice that involves more than just stretching and bending your body into different poses.
 It also includes meditation and breath work, which can help relieve stress, improve your mood and even boost your immune system.

 Yoga is not just for women.
 Men can benefit from practicing yoga too!
 In fact, many men have found relief from chronic pain by incorporating the practice into their daily routine–and they’ve been doing it for thousands of years!

 You don’t have to be flexible to do yoga; you just need to be willing!
-If you’re new at this whole thing (or if it’s been a while since last time), don’t worry: there are plenty of classes out there designed specifically with beginners in mind–and most instructors will give modifications so everyone gets something out of class no matter what their level may be
+If you’re new at this whole thing (or if it’s been a while since last time), don’t worry, at C change Personal Wellness we will design the practice based on your current needs and goals.
+Our private and group classes are tailored to the individual are designed specifically with beginners and seasoned practitioners in mind–modifications are always provided so everyone gets something out of class no matter what their level may be.